This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 When I first saw this recipe for a spicy Old Bay tartar sauce it took me all of about 2 seconds to figure out exactly what I was going to use it on.
 A fried shrimp po boy.
 The sauce is perfect on a po boy.
 It has a mild Dijon flavor.
 It has a good bit of kick.
 And it tastes of Old Bay.
 If that doesn’t scream shrimp po boy I don’t know what does.

-This recipe was inspired by a recipe from Steven Raichlen’s massive book, BBQ USA. it is packed with over 400 dishes, almost all with a spicy side to them.
+This recipe for Old Bay tartar sauce was inspired by a recipe from Steven Raichlen’s massive book, BBQ USA. it is packed with over 400 dishes, almost all with a spicy side to them.
 BBQ USA sits on my bookshelf along Raichlen’s other great cookbooks.

 Spicy Old Bay Tartar Sauce

 - 1 small jalapeno seeded, minced

 - 1 tablespoon cornichons chopped (or dill pickles)

 - 1 tablespoon chives chopped (or use 1 teaspoon dired)

 - 1 tablespoon basil chopped (or use 1 teaspoon dried)